MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-configure.md

   - Configure integration with a third-party CA from [one of our supported partners](certificate-authority-add-scep-overview.md#third-party-certification-authority-partners).
 Setup includes following the instructions from the third-party CA to complete integration of their CA with Intune.
   - [Create an application in Azure AD](certificate-authority-add-scep-overview.md#set-up-third-party-ca-integration) that delegates rights to Intune to do SCEP certificate challenge validation.

-- PKCS imported certificates require you to [install the PFX Certificate Connector for Microsoft Intune](certificates-imported-pfx-configure.md#download-install-and-configure-the-pfx-certificate-connector-for-microsoft-intune).
+- PKCS imported certificates require you to [Install the Certificate Connector for Microsoft Intune](certificate-connector-install.md).

 - Deploy certificates by using the following mechanisms:
   - [Trusted certificate profiles](certificates-trusted-root.md#create-trusted-certificate-profiles) to deploy the Trusted Root CA certificate from your root or intermediate (issuing) CA to devices